THATBLADEBOY/dibs-app/README.md

 - Remove a class from your class list by clicking the "Drop" button
 - Add a class to your calendar by clicking the "Add to Calendar" button and selecting your preferred calendar application
 - When logged into the trainer account, try adding a class, editing, and deleting the class

+If you'd like to talk about the project, feel free to message me on LinkedIn: https://www.linkedin.com/in/austin-blade/

 Hope you enjoy!